 - Represent you in proceedings brought by an insurer or another firm arising from the application of the definition.

-In 2017, we gave a written expert opinion to a top 100 law firm on its potential liability upon the intended acquisition of another entity with potentially significant claims liability, with insurance failure.
+We provided a written expert opinion to a top 100 law firm on its potential liability upon the intended acquisition of another entity with potentially significant claims liability, with insurance failure.
 The firm used the advice to satisfy its insurers prior to completing the acquisition.